Syracuse 8: List of demands and Boycott

 The fourth demand was to diversify the coaching staff.
 Since 1893, Syracuse did not have a coach of color in any sport sponsored by the university.
 Discriminatory behavior and racist language by their head coach, Ben Schwartzwalder, and his assistant coaches left Black players on the team feeling as if they did not belong.
 During practices, a limit was placed on the number of black players who could be on the field at the same time.
 They believed this behavior restricted their talents and decreased the team's likelihood of winning games.
 The players believed that many of these issues could be remedied by hiring a Black coach.

-Jim Brown, Syracuse alum, Heisman Trophy winner, and now member of the Pro Football Hall Of Fame, was brought in to try to mediate between the Nine and the head coach.
+Jim Brown, Syracuse alum and now member of the Pro Football Hall Of Fame, was brought in to try to mediate between the Nine and the head coach.
 In a phone interview with the New York Times in 2006, Brown quoted the coach as saying, “Ben had no clue, he had no understanding of what they (the Nine) were doing.
 He told them they were football players; they weren't Black and all that other stuff, they were football players.
 He didn't budge.”
 A black assistant coach, Carlmon Jones, was freshly hired out of Florida A&M, but coach Schwartzwalder then called in his black players and told seven of them they were off the team.
 Others quit in protest saying that if the others couldn't play, then neither would they.

-In response to the Syracuse 8 boycott, a counter-boycott was staged 68 white players, which opposed reinstatement of the Black players.
-They also signed a petition in full support of coach Schwartzwalder.
+In response to the Syracuse 8 boycott, a counter-boycott was staged by 68 white players opposed to reinstatement of the Black players.
+They signed a petition in full support of coach Schwartzwalder.

 When their list of demands was not taken seriously by head coach Ben Schwartzwalder, the nine players continued the boycott into the 1970 season.